is3012/The-Augmenteers/README.md

 One common problem of decision tree is that it tends to overfit the training data.
 In our case, the training accuracy is 100%, which basically means that the model has memorized all the train data (=overfitting).
 In order to make the model generalize better to unseen data, let's try to tune two hyperparameters.

-max_depth: controls the overall complexity of a decision tree (adequate assuming that the tree built is symmetric)
+max_depth: controls the overall complexity of a decision tree (adequate assuming that the tree built is symmetric)</br>
-min_samples_split: minimum number of samples required to split an internal node
+min_samples_split: minimum number of samples required to split an internal node</br>
+The optimal hyperparameter combination is max_depth of 34 and min_samples_split of 2.
+We evaluated the performance of this model on test set.</br>
+The test set accuracy score is pretty good at about 91%!
+Let's save our model (including weights, hyperparameters) so we do not need to retrain the model from scratch every time we need to use it.</br>
+# Save Trained Model
+We used joblib module to save and load Python objects on the disk.